 Add a user for yourself with a secure password.

 useradd -m -g users -G wheel <USER> passwd <USER>

-To ensure all configured properly, exit the session, and log in as the new user.
+To ensure if all are configured properly, exit the session and log-in as the new user.

 - login as the user created

 sudo echo OK(it should prompt you to input password)

 If all succeed, we are ready to disable

 We configured BIOS at the very beginning of the installation process.
 Ensure S3 is available.

 dmesg | grep -i "acpi: (supports"